-One of the most critical aspects of A3C is that its network updates are asynchronous and lock-free.
+One of the most critical aspects of A3C is that its network updates are asynchronous and lockfree.
 Having a shared model creates a tendency for competent software engineers to want a blocking mechanism to prevent workers from overwriting other updates.
-Interestingly, A3C uses an update-style called a Hogwild!, which is being shown not only to achieve a near-optimal rate of convergence but also outperform alternative schemes that use locking by an order of magnitude.
+Interestingly, A3C uses an update style called a Hogwild!, which is shown to not only achieve a near-optimal rate of convergence but also outperform alternative schemes that use locking by an order of magnitude.